r0b78/kenility-test/README.md

 # Notes

-For production environment you want to create a new user attached to the DB that will the API use with minimal permissions for security reasons
+For production environment you want to create a new user attached to the DB that will be use by the API with minimal permissions for security reasons

 ## Requirements